Early Intervention should be everyone’s intention

-- The organisation minimises their workers compensation costs and doesn’t experience an unnecessary decline in productivity
+- The organisation minimises its workers’ compensation costs and doesn’t experience an unnecessary decline in productivity

-- The colleagues of an injured worker don’t have to adjust to the diminished capacity of the team; and
+- The colleagues of an injured worker don’t have to adjust to the diminished capacity of the team

-- The worker can continue to enjoy the positive effects of engaging in work, as well as giving themselves the best chance for recovery.
+- The worker can continue to enjoy the positive effects of engaging in work and give themselves the best chance for recovery.

 An early intervention approach doesn’t mean that an injured individual returns to work before they’re ready or able to do so.
 Instead, it means that all stakeholders work out what’s needed to facilitate the employee’s safe, reasonable and positive return to work, and begin to implement these measures straight away.
 We now know that waiting for recovery after an injury can actually delay or inhibit recovery, and a good return to work is actually a very important part of treatment.